-- Vector fetch, software clear, or reset A vector fetch generates an interrupt acknowledge signal to clear the CPU interrupt request.
-Software can generate the interrupt acknowledge signal by writing a logic 1 to the ACK1 bit in the IRQ status and control register (ISCR).
+• Vector fetch, software clear, or reset - A vector fetch generates an interrupt acknowledge signal to clear the CPU interrupt request.
+Software can generate the interrupt acknowledge signal by writing a logic 1 to the ACK1 bit in the interrupt status and control register (ISCR).
 The ACK1 bit is useful in applications that poll the IRQ1 pin and require software to clear the IRQ1 CPU interrupt request.
 Writing to the ACK1 bit before leaving an interrupt service routine can also prevent spurious interrupts due to noise.
 Setting ACK1 does not affect subsequent transitions on the IRQ1 pin.
 A falling edge that occurs after writing to the ACK1 bit latches another CPU interrupt request.
-If the IRQ1 mask bit, IMASK1, is clear, the CPU loads the program counter with the vector address at locations \$FFFA and \$FFFB. - Return of the IRQ1 pin to logic 1 As long as the IRQ1 pin is at logic 0, the IRQ1 CPU interrupt request remains latched.
+If the IRQ1 mask bit, IMASK1, is clear, the CPU loads the program counter with the vector address at locations \$FFFA and \$FFFB.